abap2UI5/docs/docs/addons/logging.md

 <i class="fa-brands fa-github"></i> [GitHub](https://github.com/abap2UI5-addons/logging)

-ABAP development is nearly impossible without BAL logging.
+ABAP development in business contexts is impossible without using the Business Application Log (BAL).
 Whether you prefer using the standard API or working with open-source projects like abap-logger, we ultimately need a way to display these messages in an abap2UI5 app or a popup.
 This add-on brings together all BAL logging functionality for both cloud and on-premise environments. <br>

 Instead of creating multiple BAL popups individually, we can centralize the functionality here and collaboratively expand it.
-Currently, only basic functionality is available, but PRs are welcome!
+Currently, only basic functionality is available.
+Have you already created BAL functionality with abap2UI5?
+Consider sharing it — PRs are welcome!

 ### 1. BAL Messages (classic)